puran1999/ges/Keyboard Development Journey.md

 The files of interest for individual rows are "rowkeys_qwerty1.xml", "rowkeys_qwerty2.xml" and "rowkeys_qwerty3.xml".
 These files use string values, which were found in "KeyboardTextsTable.java" in the folder "app\src\main\java\rkr\simplekeyboard\inputmethod\keyboard\internal".
 (At this point everything was being found using global search shortcut: **ctrl+shift+F** to find the values)
+Another file "rowkeys_qwerty0.xml" has only number row, which is displayed only if a separate number row is enabled.
+The file "rowkeys_qwerty4.xml" has spacebar, period, enter and other buttons.
+The values defined in "KeyboardTextsTable.java" are used directly in these files.
+These files control what to show on keys, what to type, long press and more options available after long press.

 ### Modification
-The values defined in "KeyboardTextsTable.java" are used directly in "rowkeys_qwerty1.xml", "rowkeys_qwerty2.xml" and "rowkeys_qwerty3.xml".
-These files control what to show on keys, what to type, long press and more options available after long press.
+The files "rowkeys_qwerty0.xml", "rowkeys_qwerty1.xml", "rowkeys_qwerty2.xml", "rowkeys_qwerty3.xml" and "rowkeys_qwerty4.xml" are edited.

 For example, here is a code for q,w and e, modified modified to show different cases.
 Each string **value** can have single or multiple characters/unicodes.
 - **keySpec** - value shown on the keys and typed when pressed.